chl64/ML2--LDA_topic_modeling/README.md

   <img width=600 src="demo_images/unseen_vocabs.png" >
 </p>

-LDA takes this situation into account by introducing "**pseudo-counts**" to all vocabs **including the unseen ones**.
+LDA takes this situation into account by introducing "**pseudo-counts**" γ to all vocabs **including the unseen ones**.
 In this way the unseen vocabs were "virtually seen" during training, giving the generative model the capability to generate these unseen vocabs when put in use.

 ---

+In order to categorise documents into different topics, documents belonging to different topics should be generated differently by the model.
+In the light of this, LDA possesses **a unique vocab distribution β for each topic**.
+Moreover, since a document doesn't necessarily belong to only one single topic, LDA assigns **a unique topic proportion θ to each document**.
+In effect, different words in the same document can belong to differnt topics.